samuelfaj/jQuery-Simple-Pagination/README.md

 Allows you to create paginations between divs with only html.

 ## Usage
-Add a element with:
+Add an element with:
 * "pagination" class.
 * Same data-id
 * Different data-page for different pages

-And calls it from a element with:
+And calls it from an element with:
 * "pagination" rel.
 * Same data-id
 * Same